aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/2 - build-policy-constraint-constraint-template/index.en.md

 ---
-title : "Build Policy using Constraint & Constraint Template" weight : 22
+title : "Use case #1: Restrict privileged containers in the cluster" weight : 22
 ---

-In this section, we would be defining new constraint template and constraint that will force the use of unprivileged containers in the cluster.
+In this section, we would be defining new constraint template and constraint that will force the use of privileged containers in the cluster.

-### 1. Build Constraint Templates
+.
+Build Constraint Templates

 ConstraintTemplate describes the Rego that enforces the constraint and the schema of the constraint.
 The schema constraint allows the author of the constraint (cluster admin) to define the contraint behavior.